OBVIOUS COIN (OBVIOUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OBVIOUS COIN Historical Price

-According to the latest data gathered on OBVIOUS COIN live price page, the current price of OBVIOUS COIN is 0USD.
-The circulating supply of OBVIOUS COIN(OBVIOUS) is 999.93M OBVIOUS , giving it a market capitalization of $371.41K.
+According to the latest data gathered on OBVIOUS COIN live price page, the current price of OBVIOUS COIN is 0.00035155USD.
+The circulating supply of OBVIOUS COIN(OBVIOUS) is 999.93M OBVIOUS , giving it a market capitalization of $354.70K.

 - 7 Days0.00%$ --$ 0.001436$ 0.000255